Health Care Guidelines for Cruise Ship Medical Facilities

-7.1 A TB screening program every two years for all medical staff
+7.1 A TB screening program every two years for all clinical staff

-7.2 Hepatitis B Immunity: All healthcare staff who have a reasonable expectation of being exposed to blood must provide documented serological proof of Hepatitis B immunity (anti-HBs > 10 mIU/mL or have documented proof of Hepatitis B vaccination) prior to any clinical work.
+7.2 Hepatitis B Immunity: All clinical staff who have a reasonable expectation of being exposed to blood must provide documented serological proof of Hepatitis B immunity (anti-HBs ≥ 10 mIU/mL or have documented proof of Hepatitis B vaccination) prior to any clinical work.

-7.3 Medical staff participation in a seasonal influenza vaccination program
+7.3 Clinical staff participation in a seasonal influenza vaccination program

-7.4 Medical staff with immediate access to personal protective equipment (PPE) including gloves, gowns and N95 masks.
+7.4 Clinical staff with immediate access to personal protective equipment (PPE) including gloves, gowns and N95 masks.